 Lisa Lucas

-Lisa Lucas is the founder and principal partner of Lucas LLP.
-In addition to advising clients on specific legal issues, Lisa coordinates the firm's literary representation activities.
+is the founder and principal partner of Lucas LLP.
+In addition to advising clients on specific legal issues, Lisa coordinates the firm’s publishing consultation work.

 Lisa developed her extensive business and legal experience in several industries including trade publishing, academic book and journal publishing, online publishing, software development, marketing and public relations, and commercial real estate.
-She has held editorial, legal, and management positions at the University of Chicago Press, McGraw-Hill, and Harcourt Trade Publishers (formerly Harcourt Brace & Company, now Houghton Mifflin Harcourt), and has advised online publishers including Salon.com.
+She has held editorial, legal, and management positions at the University of Chicago Press, McGraw-Hill, and Harcourt Trade Publishers (formerly Harcourt Brace & Company, now Houghton Mifflin Harcourt).

 The breadth of her experience reflects her deep and long-standing interest in bringing new and interesting creative work to a wider audience, and she draws upon her personal experience acquiring projects, editing manuscripts, negotiating publishing contracts, licensing subsidiary rights and managing those relationships, managing copyright registrations and research, and resolving disputes.
 When helping clients determine and strategically evaluate their options, Lisa also benefits from her marketing and public relations experience on behalf of companies ranging from start-up technology ventures to book publishers to one of Chicago's top five commercial real estate firms.